 - Do you have two-way communication with travelers, so you can confirm their safety and share information?

-- Do you have the staff and expertise to actually assist employees in need?
+- Do you have the travel program, staff and expertise to actually assist employees in need?

 - Can you track all that communication, keeping tabs on who you’ve reached and who still needs attention?

 - Can you do it all quickly?
-If a crisis arises, can you reach and ensure your employees’ safety in 60 minutes or less?
+If an emergency situation arises, can you reach and ensure your employees’ safety in 60 minutes or less?

 70% of businesses are improving communication to reduce travel risk.
 What have you got in the works?